 - Cicaplast Lips: excellent for dry, chapped lips.

 - Cicaplast Soothing Wash: good cleanser for sensitive skin.

 - Cicaplast Hand Cream: multipurpose moisturizer with 30% Glycerin that can also be used on the face.

-- Cicaplast Spray: not my favourite product but it’s great for soothing irritated skin instantly.
+- Cicaplast Spray is not my favourite product, but it’s excellent for instantly soothing irritated skin.